DHTMLX/message/README.md

 This library was extracted from code of [DHTMLX suite][dhtmlx].

-Library can be used under terms of [MIT license][mit] (basically **free**) .
+- Library can be used under terms of [MIT license][mit] (basically **free**) .

-Only **3kb** gzipped, without external dependencies.
+- Only **3kb** gzipped, without external dependencies.

-Works in FF, Chrome, Safari (including iPhone), Opera, IE7+
+- Works in FF, Chrome, Safari (including iPhone), Opera, IE7+

+Live samples can be checked at [http://dhtmlx.github.com/message/][message]

 Supported message types
 -----------------------

-jsMessage offers 7 message window variations at your disposal (3 main types and a few subtypes):
+jsMessage offers 3 variations at your disposal:

 - alert
-  - alert (default)
-  - alert-warning
-  - alert-error
 - confirm
- - confirm (default)
- - confirm-warning
- - confirm-error
-- notice
+- notification ( message )

 How to use
 -----------

 The type (subtype) of the message window is specified through the parameter type.
-The default value is notice.
+The default value is "message".

 ```javascript
 	dhtmlx.message({